 Brandon nodded without hesitation.
 He felt entirely off his game today when it came to lying.

 “Hm.
-Well, you’re not joking about it, so I guess I can let it go for now.”
+Well, you’re not making some incredibly immature joke about it, so I guess I can let it go for now.”

 Brandon was left in confusion as Emma headed out the door.
 He was confident that he would meet his end not at the hands of villains in the woods, but to the girl in front of him.
 Despite the fear he held inside, he spoke up.

 Emma turned toward Brandon.

 Brandon struggled to find the words he wanted to say.
 Regardless, he continued.